golmschenk/haplo/docs/source/analysis_tools/xarray_mcmc_output_files.md

 )
 ```

-`multiprocess_pool_size` should be set to the number of available CPU cores for best performances.
+Note, this expects all the `.dat` files in the directory are the split output files.
+You should not have an already combined `.dat` file in the same directory. `multiprocess_pool_size` should be set to the number of available CPU cores for best performances.
 This can then be run NASA's Pleiades machines using something like:

 ```shell
 #PBS -l select=1:ncpus=28:model=bro:mem=100GB